-A child care parent handbook is the foundation of parent–staff communication and alignment.
-It should lay out all of the information parents need to establish a common understanding that keeps your child care running smoothly.
+A preschool parent handbook is the foundation of parent–staff communication.
+A good handbook should lay out all the information parents need to establish a common understanding that keeps your child care running smoothly.

 1. Introduction and welcome